How segmented is my network?: Empirical Estimation Methodology

 This worst-case assumption means that the required sample size $M$ is valid for any network, regardless of its actual segmentedness level.

 To achieve an absolute error of at most $\varepsilon$ with confidence level $1-\alpha$, it suffices to choose

 Because segmentedness is defined as $S(G) = 1 - F(G)$, the same confidence interval and error bounds apply directly to $\hat{S}$.
-Importantly, the required sample size depends only on the desired accuracy and confidence level, and not on the total number of nodes in the network, provided that node pairs are sampled uniformly at random. \fnmark{sampling}
+Importantly, the required sample size depends only on the desired accuracy and confidence level, and not on the total number of nodes in the network, provided that node pairs are sampled uniformly at random. \fnmark{replacement} Compared to edge density, modularity and the Fiedler value (Section~\ref{sec:graph-based}) are significantly more challenging to estimate via sampling.

-\fntext {sampling} { Compared to edge density, modularity and the Fiedler value (Section~\ref{sec:graph-based}) are significantly more challenging to estimate via sampling. }
+\fntext {replacement} { Independence holds under sampling with replacement (as stated earlier in the paper).
+When sampling without replacement, a finite-population correction factor of $\sqrt{1 - M/\binom{n}{2}}$ applies to the standard error.
+For all network sizes considered in this paper, this correction is negligible: even for the smallest graph evaluated ($n = 86$, $\binom{n}{2} = 3{,}655$), the correction factor exceeds $0.98$. }